When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 The good thing about managed WordPress hosting is that while it’s a bit more expensive than a shared hosting plan, it’s also beginner’s affordable.

-It depends on many factors, such as web host, features, website needs, contract length, etc.
+Managed WordPress hosting prices range from $3.88/month to $300/month.
+It depends on many factors, such as the web host, features, website needs, and contract length.

-Among many of the managed WordPress hosting providers out there, WPEngine seems the most costly.
+Among many of the managed WordPress hosting providers out there, WPEngine seems to be the most costly.

-WPEngine’s entry-level plan starts at $30/Mon, but you can get it at $25/month when you use the link on this page.
+WPEngine’s entry-level plan starts at $30/month, but you can get it at $25/month when you use the link on this page.

 Their world-class WordPress expert support makes you feel like a true VIP in the house.
 WPEngine is the ideal managed WordPress host for business websites that can afford the price.